peacecorps/medlink/README.md

 and point your Twilio request URL at the address it specifies (http://something.localtunnel.com).

-#### Resque (background jobs)
+#### Sidekiq (background jobs)

-Resque requires Redis.
+Sidekiq requires Redis.
 On OSX, you can

     brew install redis

 Installation should be similar with your package manager of choice.
 To start a background worker, run

-    $ QUEUE=* bundle exec rake environment resque:work
+    $ bundle exec sidekiq

-Note that, unlike the development server, Resque workes do not automatically restart as files are changed.
+Note that, unlike the development server, Sidekiq workes do not automatically restart as files are changed.

 ## Contributors